Dorit Geva: Far-right politics in Europe

 Her work on how neoliberalism has merged with older forms of far-right politics in Europe has garnered widespread attention.
-She coined the term “ordonationalist” to capture this development, focusing especially on how Viktor Orbán’s Hungary is forging a new type of state and political regime.
+She coined the term “ordonationalist” to capture this development, focusing especially on how Viktor Orbán's Hungary is forging a new type of state and political regime.
+She also argued that Orban's ideology should be considered as a type of Radicalized Conservatism, different from more populism streams of the far-right, such as Marine Le Pen's National Rally.